-- If the running time analysis is tight and actually occurs in practise (i.e., the asymptotic bound is not a purely theoretical worst-case bound), then the algorithm that has better asymptotic running time will always outperform a weaker algorithm for large enough values of n.

-- However, suppose that I have two algorithms:
+- If the running time analysis is tight and actually occurs in practise (i.e., the asymptotic bound is not a purely theoretical worst-case bound), then the algorithm that has better asymptotic running time will always outperform a weaker algorithm for large enough values of n. - However, suppose that I have two algorithms: Algorithm A. Running time Algorithm B. Running time Clearly Clearly Algorithm B will be more efficient.

-Algorithm & Bunning time

-Algorithm & Bunning time

-Algorithm & Bunning time

-Algorithm & Bunning time

-Algorithm & Bunning time